NoelKocheril/Python101/Lesson 02/Lesson02.md

-# Lesson 02 - Basic Python Syntax and Data Structures
+# Lesson 02 - Basic Python Syntax, If Statements, and Loops

 ## Table of Contents